 TTAC is experiencing heavy censorship on many social media channels since we’ve been targeted by the mainstream media sellouts, social media bullies, and political turncoats.
 Be sure to get the TRUTH by subscribing to our email list.
 It’s free.

-Breast cancer awareness month has just gotten underway, which means the Great Pink Push is being unleashed.
+Breast Cancer Awareness month happens every October, which means the “Great Pink Push” is unleashed.
 The cancer industry will shift into overdrive, urging women everywhere to get their mammogram screenings as they beg for cash donations for breast cancer research.
 All the while providing little in the way of practical preventative tips and tools that women can use to avoid this common form of cancer.

-As an informed, health-savvy individual, you probably want to know what you need to look for right now in order to nip breast cancer in the bud.
-Instead of trying to deal with it after you’ve already been diagnosed – which hopefully will never happen!
-We’ve compiled a list of five early warning breast cancer signs, most of which are rarely talked about in the media.
+As an informed, health-savvy individual, you probably want to know what signs of breast cancer to look out for in order to nip breast cancer in the bud instead of having to deal with the weight of a breast cancer diagnosis after it’s progressed.
+Of course, we hope this will never happen!
+We’ve compiled a list of seven early warning breast cancer signs, most of which are rarely talked about in the media.

-Don’t Just Look for Breast Lumps
+Early Signs of Breast Cancer in Women: Don’t Just Look for Breast Lumps

-Angiogenesis is a fancy way of saying new blood vessel growth, which may indicate that a woman’s body is trying to build a new supply system for blood to be delivered to developing breast tumors.
+Angiogenesis is a fancy way of saying new blood vessel growth, which may reveal that a woman’s body is trying to build a new supply system for blood to be delivered to developing breast tumors.
 Doctors who specialize in examining thermography images will be able to identify whether or not angiogenesis is taking place, and suggest a proper course of action.